mark3labs/phalcon-mcp/README.md

 This MCP server integrates with the [BlockSec](https://blocksec.com) platform to provide blockchain transaction analysis tools via the Model Context Protocol (MCP).

+The Model Context Protocol (MCP) is a protocol for AI model integration, allowing AI models to access external tools and data sources.

 ## Components

 ### Tools